TVHTE/Final_Project/REPORT.md

 ### Data

 The data was collected from the data worldbank.
-This database provides csv files with the data needed to create the visualisations.
+This database provides csv files with the data needed to create the visualizations.
 For this project two databases were used:

     * % of total energy produced from fossil fuels